ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 # Movesets
 **Hyde** - Literally just this https://wiki.gbl.gg/w/Under_Night_In-Birth/UNI2/Hyde (his Arc Drive is 41236+D like UNi though and Veil Bringer is 236BC like UNi2 as well)
+I forgor that he has moon skills lol
+- 6BC (5FF from UNi)
+- 2BC (2FF from UNi2)
+- 4BC (Smart Steer from UNi2)
+- j4BC (Smart Steer from UNi2 except this time it's in the air)

 **Nanaya**